VictorGus/simple-chat/README.md

-# Simple chat build with http-kit using WebSockets
+# Simple chat built with http-kit using WebSockets

 This chat was made just for fun and Clojure practice.